techidaily/site-win11-tips/source/_posts/guiding-windows-users-to-fix-f429f-camera-app-hurdle.md

 ## 3\.
 Edit the Platform Registry Key

  Another confirmed fix for error 0xA00F429F is to edit the**Platform** registry key by creating a new EnableFrameServerMode DWORD.
-If you’re not entirely comfortable with editing the registry, you can[create a registry backup in Windows](https://www.makeuseof.com/tag/backup-restore-windows-registry/) first before proceeding with this potential solution.
+If you’re not entirely comfortable with editing the registry, you can [create a registry backup in Windows](https://www.makeuseof.com/tag/backup-restore-windows-registry/) first before proceeding with this potential solution.
 Just make sure you tweak the registry exactly as follows:

 1. Open Registry Editor by launching Run (**Win + R**), inputting**regedit.exe** , and selecting**OK** .
 2. Clear whatever path is in Registry Editor’s address bar, and input the following key location: